Latiff Mohidin, Floating Form, 1970. Oil on canvas, 68 x 85cm.

-With a similar spirit of curiosity and attention to communities of creative and critical practice, we call for papers for a postgraduate symposium, to be held online on 28, 29, and 30 October 2025, starting each day at 5pm Singapore time (7pm Melbourne time) and ending each day at 8.30pm Singapore time (10.30pm Melbourne time).
+With a similar spirit of curiosity and attention to communities of creative and critical practice, this postgraduate symposium will be held online on 27 and 28 October 2025, starting each day at 4pm Singapore time (6pm Melbourne time) and ending each day at 9pm Singapore time (11pm Melbourne time).
+Presenters are currently enrolled postgraduate (Masters or Doctoral) students, or those who have graduated from a postgraduate degree after 1 July 2024.

 The symposium is co-convened by Roger Nelson (Art History, School of Humanities, Nanyang Technological University, Singapore) and Simon Soon (Art History and Curatorship, School of Culture and Communications, University of Melbourne).